Dear reader of ADxS.org, please excuse the disruption.

 HFA maps the parasympathetic (= vagal) tone.

-• With regard to HFA, the results in relation to ADHD are unclear.
+• With regard to HFA, the results are unclear in relation to ADHD.

-One large study found no differences between ADHD sufferers and non-sufferers, even when tested separately by gender, age or ADHD subtype.15 One small study found decreased HFA scores.16 Another study found increased scores in boys with inattention and oppositional defiant behavior (ODD).17
+One large study found no differences between people with ADHD and those without, even when tested separately by gender, age, or ADHD subtype.15 One small study found decreased HFA scores.16 Another study found increased scores in boys with inattention and oppositional defiant behavior (ODD).17

 • Low values correlate with15